History of El Salvador in Timeline

 May 2014: Cerén Sworn In

-On May 31, 2014, Cerén was sworn in as president, becoming the first former guerrilla to hold the office.
+In May 2014, Cerén was sworn in as president.

-In 2014, El Salvador ranked 80 out of 175 countries as per the Corruption Perception Index.
+In 2014, El Salvador ranked 80 out of 175 countries as per the Corruption Perceptions Index.

 2014: International Tourist Visits

-The FMLN Party is leftist in ideology, and is split between the dominant Marxist-Leninist faction in the legislature, and the social liberal wing led by Mauricio Funes until 2014.
+Until 2014, The FMLN Party split between the dominant Marxist-Leninist faction in the legislature, and the social liberal wing led by Mauricio Funes.

 A 2015 study by the University of North Carolina called El Salvador the country that has achieved the greatest progress in the world in terms of increased access to water supply and sanitation and the reduction of inequity in access between urban and rural areas.